Fotografer tager billeder af det danske herrelandshold i fodbold i den gamle idrætspark

 Olympiade årbogen 1960 med billeder

-The football team and the silver medals naturally filled the 1960 Olympic Yearbook.
+The soccer team and the silver medals naturally filled the 1960 Olympic Yearbook.

 Photo: Det Kgl.
 Bibliotek